USMAI-Library-Consortium/sru-queryer/readme.md

 As part of the 'Integrating with APIs' functionality (The second-to-last section), this class has a unique dict representation for use with the from_dict option for searches.
 It's the same as the above, but with the addition of a 'type' key which tells the library what this dict should be treated as.

 You MUST include 'type' for this dict to be recognized as a sortBy clause.
+As with the SortBy dict, all keys are required.

 The format is as follows: